Credit Agricole CEO blasts draft French bank curbs

 He also warned the rules would come on top of a raft of additional taxes charged to the banking sector and the post-crisis package of capital and liquidity rules known as “Basel III”.

-Commenting on the U.S. decision to delay application of Basel III, which has sparked ire in Europe, Chifflet said: ”I hope European Internal Market Commissioner Michel Barnier will be attentive to what is being done in the United States before applying the Basel III rules to avoid penalizing Europe.
+Commenting on the U.S. decision to delay application of Basel III, which has sparked ire in Europe, Chifflet said: ”I hope European Internal Market Commissioner Michel Barnier will be attentive to what is being done in the United States before applying the Basel III rules to avoid penalising Europe.
+(Reporting by Alice Cannet and Lionel Laurent; Editing by Mark Potter)